coreos/coreos-assembler/tools/README.md

 # Tools

-This directory contains Golang Tools that are needed:
+This directory contains Golang Tools that are needed for building/using `gangplank`, generating schemas, or generating Markdown documentation.

 - golangci-lint
+- gomarkdoc
 - minio
-- gosec
+- schematyper

-## Minio

-Minio is an S3-API object that is used by entrypoint.

-## golangci-lint and gosec

-Linters used to check code quality.